dvajs/dva/docs/guide/concepts.md

 `type State = any`

-State represents the state data of the Model, usually represented as a javascript object (of course it can be any type).
-It is treated as immutable data, ensuring that each time it is a new object.
-No Quote relationships so that State independence is guaranteed, making it easy to test and track changes.
+`State` represents the state of the `Model`, that is usually represented as a javascript object (of course it can be any type).
+It should be treated immutable, ensuring that each time it is a new object without any reference relationships so that `State` independent.
+That will make easy to test and track changes.

-In dva you can see the top state data via the dva instance property `_store`, but usually you will rarely use it:
+In dva you can see the top state data via the dva instance property `_store`, but you will rarely use it:

 ```javascript
 const app = dva();